daivaSts/P6-Data-Visualization-and-D3/README.md

 **Fair data?**

-My husband Marius’ concern was that the chart includes countries and economies.
+Another concern was that the chart includes countries and economies.
 For example: China (Shanghai), Chinese Taipei, Macao-China, also Perm (Russian Federation) and Russian Federation.
 His point was that it is not fair to some countries, which might also have regions with possible better education levels.
 After the verification of the legal status of these regions, I have decided to combine the data and show as one country data point.

 **Information on mouseover event**